r1do1/r1do1/README.md

 # 🚀 Applications Catalog

 Overview of applications I'm currently working on.
 ➡ DM me at my Linkedin to request access

 ---

 ## 📱 Riyooh
-**Description:** TBD
+**Description:** To Be Describe
 **Tech:** Flutter, Serverpod, PostgreSQL
 **Access:** 🔒 Private
 **Repository:** https://github.com/r1do1/riyooh